Weatherly Asset Management L. P. Buys 8,590 Shares of Lyft, Inc. (NASDAQ:LYFT)

-Weatherly Asset Management L. P. lifted its stake in shares of Lyft, Inc. (NASDAQ:LYFT) by 168.6% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 13,685 shares of the ride-sharing company’s stock after purchasing an additional 8,590 shares during the quarter.
-Weatherly Asset Management L. P.’s holdings in Lyft were worth $828,000 at the end of the most recent reporting period.
+Weatherly Asset Management L. P. increased its holdings in Lyft, Inc. (NASDAQ:LYFT) by 168.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 13,685 shares of the ride-sharing company’s stock after buying an additional 8,590 shares during the period.
+Weatherly Asset Management L. P.’s holdings in Lyft were worth $828,000 as of its most recent SEC filing.

-Several other hedge funds also recently added to or reduced their stakes in LYFT.
-SRS Capital Advisors Inc. acquired a new stake in shares of Lyft in the 2nd quarter worth about $30,000.
-Amundi Pioneer Asset Management Inc. bought a new position in Lyft in the 1st quarter worth approximately $39,000.
-Berman Capital Advisors LLC boosted its holdings in Lyft by 75.7% in the 1st quarter.
-Berman Capital Advisors LLC now owns 543 shares of the ride-sharing company’s stock valued at $34,000 after purchasing an additional 234 shares during the period.
-McCarthy Asset Management Inc. bought a new position in Lyft in the 2nd quarter valued at $39,000.
-Finally, Sierra Capital LLC bought a new stake in Lyft during the first quarter worth about $78,000.
-83.01% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+SRS Capital Advisors Inc. purchased a new stake in Lyft during the 2nd quarter valued at about $30,000.
+Berman Capital Advisors LLC raised its position in shares of Lyft by 75.7% in the 1st quarter.
+Berman Capital Advisors LLC now owns 543 shares of the ride-sharing company’s stock worth $34,000 after acquiring an additional 234 shares in the last quarter.
+McCarthy Asset Management Inc. bought a new position in shares of Lyft in the 2nd quarter worth approximately $39,000.
+Amundi Pioneer Asset Management Inc. bought a new position in shares of Lyft in the 1st quarter worth approximately $39,000.
+Finally, Sierra Capital LLC bought a new position in shares of Lyft in the 1st quarter worth approximately $78,000.
+83.01% of the stock is owned by institutional investors.

 Shares of NASDAQ:LYFT opened at $55.64 on Friday.
 The company has a current ratio of 1.14, a quick ratio of 1.14 and a debt-to-equity ratio of 0.48.
 Lyft, Inc. has a 12 month low of $21.34 and a 12 month high of $68.28.
 The company has a 50-day moving average price of $51.59 and a 200 day moving average price of $56.45.
 The company has a market cap of $18.65 billion, a price-to-earnings ratio of -11.22 and a beta of 2.28.

+A number of research firms recently weighed in on LYFT.
+BTIG Research reduced their price objective on Lyft from $80.00 to $75.00 and set a “buy” rating for the company in a research report on Wednesday, August 4th.
+Needham & Company LLC reaffirmed a “hold” rating on shares of Lyft in a research report on Wednesday, August 4th.
+The Goldman Sachs Group began coverage on Lyft in a research report on Monday, September 13th.
+They set a “buy” rating and a $64.00 price objective for the company.
+Wedbush reaffirmed a “buy” rating and set a $85.00 price objective on shares of Lyft in a research report on Wednesday, August 4th.
+Finally, Credit Suisse Group lifted their target price on Lyft from $76.00 to $79.00 and gave the stock an “outperform” rating in a report on Monday, August 2nd.
+Seven research analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of “Buy” and an average target price of $69.94.

-In related news, General Counsel Kristin Sverchek sold 6,000 shares of the stock in a transaction that occurred on Monday, September 20th.
-The stock was sold at an average price of $51.24, for a total value of $307,440.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Logan Green sold 36,000 shares of the firm’s stock in a transaction on Wednesday, September 1st.
-The stock was sold at an average price of $48.70, for a total value of $1,753,200.00.
+In related news, CEO Logan Green sold 36,000 shares of the stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $48.70, for a total transaction of $1,753,200.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, General Counsel Kristin Sverchek sold 15,977 shares of the firm’s stock in a transaction on Friday, August 27th.
+The stock was sold at an average price of $48.71, for a total transaction of $778,239.67.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders sold 57,977 shares of company stock valued at $2,838,880.
-Corporate insiders own 5.77% of the company’s stock.
+5.77% of the stock is owned by insiders.

-Several equities research analysts recently weighed in on LYFT shares.
-Northcoast Research upgraded Lyft from a “neutral” rating to a “buy” rating and set a $65.00 target price for the company in a report on Thursday, August 12th.
-Cowen raised their price objective on Lyft from $76.00 to $80.00 and gave the company an “outperform” rating in a research report on Wednesday, August 4th.
-Wedbush reissued a “buy” rating and issued a $85.00 target price on shares of Lyft in a report on Wednesday, August 4th.
-Morgan Stanley lifted their target price on Lyft from $70.00 to $72.00 and gave the stock an “equal weight” rating in a report on Wednesday, August 4th.
-Finally, Piper Sandler reduced their target price on Lyft from $86.00 to $84.00 and set an “overweight” rating for the company in a report on Wednesday, August 4th.
-Seven equities research analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $69.94.

 About Lyft